 Requirements for Common Interest Communities

-- Groups must have a minimum of three residents and a maximum of 20 residents.
+- Groups have a minimum of three residents and a maximum of 20 residents.

-- Identify a theme for your residence that will enchance the residential experience at Connecticut College.
+- Identify a theme for your residence that will enhance the residential experience at Connecticut College.

-- Identify a faculty or staff member who agrees to act as adviser to the community and obtain their signature for your group application.
+- Identify a faculty or staff member who agrees to act as adviser to the community and will participate in your presentation.

-- Attend a one-hour Common Interest Group Leader Training the week of April 21, 2014.
+- Attend a one-hour Common Interest Group Leader Training.

 - Educate community members on topics directly related to the community theme.
 This could take the form of bulletin boards, flyers, discussion during community meetings, online resources shared with community members or other agreed upon means.